hjgode/RAC_switch/RAC_switch/readme.txt

-		changed logger.cs to delete bak file first before rename... changed logger.cs to check for file exist before checking file info added version number and start line for log file
+		changed logger.cs to delete bak file first before rename... changed logger.cs to check for file exist before checking file info added version number and start line for log file corrected log file timestamp formatting
+		corrected rac_profiles list to be sorted by profile1/2 if more than one profile is enabled during start, doSwitch will not switch!
+			corrected: on startup all profiles except the primary one are disabled reverted wifi.cs back to deprecated OpenNetCF functions, they do not throw irregular exceptions